carpentries/instructor-training/episodes/02-practice-learning.md

   These take time to address, demanding that learners reason carefully through examples to see contradictions.
   Examples: believing that motion and acceleration must always be in the same direction, or that seasons are related to the shape of the earth's orbit.
 - *Fundamental beliefs*, which are deeply connected to a learner's social identity and are the hardest to change.
+Examples:
-Examples: or "human beings cannot affect the planet's climate".
+  believing that human beings cannot affect the planet's climate.
 "I am not a computational person" may, arguably, also fall into this category of misconception.

 The middle category of misconceptions is the most useful type to watch out for in Carpentries workshops.
 While teaching, we want to expose learners' broken models so that we can help them begin to deconstruct them and build better ones in their place.